takemobiteam/takemobi-test.github.io/docs/index.md

   - Stop free replan days pickups
   - Stop free replan time dropoffs
   - Stop free replan time dropoffs

-## Overview of How Planning Works

-1. Mobi collects data as it streams in via Kinesis (bookings & flights)
-2. Mobi performs data validation, making sure the data makes sense and is plannable.
-An error message will be sent if there is an issue with bookings such that they can't be planned.
-Planning will continue with bookings that are plannable.
-3. Every 5 minutes, the solver will check to see if anything needs to be planned, and plan if needed.
-If the planning window for bookings begins, that will trigger those bookings to be planned.
-If there are changes to bookings or flights within their planning window, that will also trigger planning.
-4. The solver makes an base initial solution that satisfies the business constraints
-5. The solver rapidly uses a mix of algorithms built from Mobi’s AI expertise and algorithms designed from insights from planning experts to make perturbations to the current solution, improving it until we can no longer do so
-6. Once we have the base plan, we fill out any auxiliary information such as timetables, pickup/dropoff data, etc
-7. We perform validation checks to ensure our solution meets basic functional requirements as well as conforms to the clients business constraints
-8. We send our updated plans live back to the client

 ## Pre-planning Data Validation